Making web requests

 There are more functions, regarding certificate verification, proxy settings.
 You can find more info about them by looking through the headers!

 Now, let’s send out request.
 The API has specific methods for POST, GET, PUT, PATCH.
 If you want to send a different method, you can use .send().
-Calling these functions will return a WebTask, which is just an alias for Task<WebResponse, WebProgress>.
+Calling these functions will return a WebFuture, which can be awaited or spawned.

 // We're still using the same 'req' object from the codeblock above...